 Available Training - Entry-Level, Mid-Career, Experienced

-Entry-level: CompTIA IT Fundamentals (ITF+)
+Entry-level: CompTIA Tech+

 Mid-career: Information Technology Help Desk Career Prep

 This program covers both the necessary computer skills and customer service knowledge required to work in an entry level IT Help Desk position.
 Students will learn to troubleshoot computer problems related to power, motherboards, CPUS, memory, storage, drives, devices, operating systems, networking, the cloud, security and printing.
 The customer service portion of the training will train IT professionals how to deliver exceptional customer service through communicating effectively, problem-solving and delivering quality service.
-Students will be prepared to take the CompTIA A+ (220-1001 and 220-1002) exams upon completion of this program.
+Students will be prepared to take the CompTIA A+ exams upon completion of this program.

 Experienced: Management for IT Professionals